You are entitled to know whether the University of Liverpool:

 - The purpose of the processing.

-- Where it came from and how long it will be stored.
+- Where your personal data came from and how long it will be stored.

 What information can I request?